reifjulian/reifjulian.github.io/_pages/guide.md

 The file contains the regression coefficients, standard errors, t-statistics, p-values, etc. from each of the four regressions.
 We could have saved more information, such as confidence intervals, by specifying the appropriate option.
 Type `help regsave` to see the full set of options.

-This output file can be easily analyzed and manipulated, but is not ideal for table presentation.
+This output file can be easily analyzed and manipulated, but it is not ideal for table presentation.
 We can convert this "long" table to a "wide" table using the `regsave_tbl` helper function.
 Here is the relevant code from [4_make_tables_figures.do](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do):

 ```stata
 tempfile my_table